hachiko93/gaming4life2017/README.md

     export DATABASE_URL="jdbc:h2:./gaming4life2017_dev.db"

+   Or for Windows users:

+    SET DATABASE_URL="jdbc:h2:./gaming4life2017_dev.db"

-2) Run migrations for the database: using lein run migrate
+2) Run migrations for the database

     lein run migrate

 3) To start a web server for the application, run:

     lein run

+Finally, log in as admin:

+    email: clojureapp123@gmail.com
+    password: admin

 ## About the Project